 Director of Campus Recreation

 Armand Buzzelli has served as the Director of Campus Recreation since joining RMU in 2009.
-He holds a bachelor of arts from Washington & Jefferson College, and an M.B.A., M.S., and Ph.D. from Robert Morris University.
+He holds a bachelor of arts from Washington & Jefferson College and an M.B.A., M.S., and Ph.D. from Robert Morris University.
 He directs the operation of the Student Recreation and Fitness Center and the daily functions of the campus recreation department including the club sports program, intramural sports, fitness programs, health and wellness, training, and facility management.
-He is certified by the American Council on Exercise as a personal trainer, and is an active member of the National Intramural and Recreational Sports Association, having served on their research and assessment committee from 2015-2018.
+He also serves as an adjunct faculty member at the RMU Rockwell School of Business.
+Buzzelli is an active member of the National Intramural and Recreational Sports Association, having served on their research and assessment committee from 2015-2018.

 Fitness Operations Manager